rattermeyer/vagrant-docker-host/README.md

 * Install [Vagrant](http://vagrantup.com)
 * Clone this repository `git clone https://github.com/rattermeyer/vagrant-docker-host`
 * Provision a box `vagrant up`
+    You need to reboot after the provisioning: `vagrant halt && vagrant up`
-* Login `vagrant ssh` or using putty / ssh on localhost:2200
+* Login `vagrant ssh` or using putty / ssh on localhost:2222